maixnor/wu-quartz/content/Previous Questions BS.md

 	1. False
 15. From a [[financial perspective]], a [[marketing]] campaign can be seen as an investment that aims at generating higher revenues in the future
 	1. Correct
-16. When a company invests money to build up a brand then such investment always decreases overall [[profit]] since brand name capital is an intangible asset that cannot be listed in the [[balance sheet]].
+16. When a company invests money to build up a brand then such investment always decreases overall [[profit]] since brand name capital is an intangible asset that cannot be listed in the [[Balance Sheet]].
 	1. False
 17. From a P&L-perspective employees cause [[expenses]] (salary), but with their expertise and knowhow they help to generate revenues.
 	1. Correct
-18. When a company borrows money to buy a new car, then both sides of the [[balance sheet]] ([[submodules/wu-quartz/content/Assets|assets]] and claims) increase.
+18. When a company borrows money to buy a new car, then both sides of the [[Balance Sheet]] ([[submodules/wu-quartz/content/Assets|assets]] and claims) increase.
 	1. Correct
 19. When the price of a product is increased then it can be expected that less units of the product will be sold but revenues may still increase.
 	1. Correct
-20. When a company buys machinery from its cash reserves then this does not change the overall monetary value of [[submodules/wu-quartz/content/Assets|assets]] in the [[balance sheet]].
+20. When a company buys machinery from its cash reserves then this does not change the overall monetary value of [[submodules/wu-quartz/content/Assets|assets]] in the [[Balance Sheet]].
 	1. Correct
 21. When a company pays the interest for a bank loan, then this is no expense because there is no 'resource consumption".
 	1. False